nihardalal/cocoa_lsst_y1_SPk/README.md

 :warning::warning: Remember to run the start_cocoa script only **after cloning** the project repository.

-The script *start_cocoa* creates symbolic links so cobaya can see the likelihood and data files.
-It also adds the *Cobaya-Cosmolike interface* of all projects to `LD_LIBRARY_PATH` and `PYTHONPATH` paths.

 **Step :three:**: compile the project

       source ./projects/lsst_y1/scripts/compile_lsst_y1